Pet Chiropractic Care & Back Problems: Home Treatment Tips

 PETS AND CHIROPRACTIC CARE

 I’ve blogged about holistic pet care before here.
 Chiropractic care for pets is a great option for keeping canine athletes in top performance form.
-Bodywork treatments can benefit your cats and dogs not only for recovery from injury, but also prevention of problems by including massage, physical therapy and chiropractic adjustments.
+Bodywork treatments can benefit your cats and dogs not only for recovery from injury but also prevention of problems by including massage, physical therapy and chiropractic adjustments.
 While massage focuses on the tissues surrounding the bones, manipulative therapies focus on the proper functioning of the joints and related muscles, including the spine.
+Some joint supplements also may help.

-Holistic veterinarians say appropriate adjustments can affect your pet’s emotions, as well as how the organs work, due to what he calls viscera-somatic, or “organ-to-muscle” reflex.
-I know that my back issues affect my emotions—I’ve been very worried about this.
+Holistic veterinarians say pet chiropractic adjustments can affect your pet’s emotions, as well as how the organs work, due to what he calls viscera-somatic, or “organ-to-muscle” reflex.
+I know that my back issues affect my emotions.
 And for our dogs and cats, the discomfort of any illness can make things worse.
+Music therapy can help ease the stress during these painful episodes.

-Both science and holistic methods work hand-in-paw with these hands-on modalities both in people and in pets.
+Both science and holistic methods work hand-in-paw with these hands-on modalities, both in people and in pets.
 For example, when I hurt my back, my chiropractor required X-rays to be sure what was going on before attempting any adjustments, and followed that up with an MRI.
-And while a human chiropractor can’t prescribe drugs (unless also an M.D.), a chiropractor with a veterinary degree can incorporate medications to help.
+While a human chiropractor can’t prescribe drugs (unless also an M.D.), a chiropractor with a veterinary degree can incorporate medications to help.

 HANDS ON HELP: CHIROPRACTIC CARE & PHYSICAL THERAPY

-Manipulative therapies carefully flex the affected joints to return them to proper alignment, and treatment plants are customized to the individual pet.
+Manipulative therapies carefully flex the affected joints to return them to proper alignment.
+They customize treatment plan to the individual pet.
 It may take only one “adjustment” or instead require several.
 The longer the problem has existed, the more treatments will be necessary.
 Chiropractic manipulations (especially of the spine) require a trained veterinary chiropractor because it can be very easy to injure your pet unless you know what you’re doing.

-Physical therapy techniques, though, can be performed by you at home to help loosen up your canine athlete’s stiff legs, shoulders and necks.
-Hey, I’m doing similar for my own achy-breaky-back issues.
+Physical therapy techniques, though, performed by you at home can help loosen up your canine athlete’s stiff legs, shoulders and necks.
 Movement increases joint mobility, and also stimulates production of synovial fluid, a joint fluid that nourishes and lubricates the joints to keep them healthy.
 Be careful not to over-extend a muscle or joint, though, and pay attention to your pet if he tells you to stop.
 Flinching or crying out during physical therapy means to stop and have a vet check out the pet for any problems.

 - Put your pet on his side.